hlandgarten/hlandgarten-eleventy/src/volumes/volume1.md

 At age 12, my parents enrolled me in two weeks of **golf lessons**.
 I took to the game quickly and began practicing regularly.
 I improved fast.
 I read **Jack Nicklaus’ books**, studied the swings of **Arnold Palmer** and **Gary Player**, and watched every pro golf broadcast I could.
 One of my father’s friends took me to the **Westchester Classic** every year.
 I noticed that **Nicklaus’ distance gave him an edge** on long courses, while players like **Al Geiberger**, who wasn’t as long but extremely consistent, could **win on tighter setups** like the PGA.
 This helped me understand that **different strategies succeed in different environments** — a concept I would carry into other parts of my life.

+### A Birthday, a Movie, and a Nation in Mourning

+In the fall of 1963, my parents had promised me a birthday treat I couldn’t stop thinking about: a trip to see It’s a **Mad, Mad, Mad, Mad World** at the Warner **Cinerama** Theatre.
+The film had just opened to enormous fanfare — with its giant curved screen, booming soundtrack, and all-star cast.
+For a kid growing up in New York, it felt like the biggest comedy event of the decade.

+But history had other plans.

+**President John F. Kennedy was assassinated on November 22, 1963** — the day before my birthday.
+The city, the country, and my family were plunged into shock and grief.
+Every television was tuned to Walter Cronkite.
+Flags were lowered.
+People wept openly in the streets.
+And in that strange, heavy stillness, all the theaters went dark.

+There was no birthday movie.
+Just silence.

+I did eventually get to see Mad World a little later — and yes, it was as wild and hilarious as I’d hoped.
+But I’ll never forget how that moment wrapped together personal excitement and national tragedy, how a child's anticipation collided with the loss of a president.
+Even today, whenever I hear that zany overture or see the film’s logo, it’s not just the comedy I remember — it’s the weekend everything changed.
+I also saw **How the West was Won** in **Cinerama** a few months later.

 ### 1964 Worlds Fair

 But nothing had a deeper or more transformative effect than the **1964–65 World’s Fair**, which I attended multiple times between the ages of **13 and 15**.
 The **GE Carousel of Progress** wasn’t the only thing that captivated me.
 I was blown away by the **AT&T videophone**, which felt like pure science fiction at the time.
 I marveled at the **General Motors Futurama exhibit**, which envisioned future cities, and I spent a lot of time at the **IBM pavilion**, where computers and technology were on full display.
 All of this prefigured what was to come on television with the debut of *Star Trek* and reinforced my love of shows like *Mission: Impossible*, *The Outer Limits*, *Twilight Zone*, and *Get Smart*.
 These experiences opened my mind to the possibilities of science and technology in a way that would influence my path for years to come.